 (Of course, you could see this as Square’s frequent inability to remember that wandering monsters even exist when writing the narrative.
 For further references, see half the journals in this Marathon.
 But let’s return to the issue of cohesion.)

 Similar lacks of connections exist all over the game.
 How did Sabin survive being swept across continents in one instance but needed to fit three heads into one diving mask the second?
 Why does technology oscillate at random between steampunk and medieval (and I really do mean “at random” rather than as hyperbole.
 There is typically no reasoning behind the changes).
 The fuck is up with Siegfried?
-FFVI feels – and this is only going to get worse after the game’s big twist – like a whole pile of wonderful ideas that no one was able to integrate, like someone was trying to make the world’s greatest quilt, but ended up with the world’s greatest collection of a hundred cloth squares.
+And this opera plan, even though it leads to one of the most famous sequences in gaming history, is contrived enough to be a Loony Toons skit.
+FFVI feels – and this is only going to get worse after the game’s big twist – like a whole pile of wonderful ideas that no one was able to integrate, like someone was trying to make the world’s greatest quilt, but ended up with the world’s greatest collection cloth squares.

 The party set up for their ambush, Ultros showing up when no one was looking to set a trap involving a letter that no one read… wait, how did he even get in here?